OAuth2 Client

 1. Authorized JavaScript origins: Set the authorized JavaScript origins to the URL of your Rocket.Chat workspace.

-2. Authorized redirect URIs: Set the authorized redirect URIs to the app's API URL.
+2. Authorized redirect URIs: You can get this value once the app is deployed on Rocket.Chat.
 You can find this URL by navigating to the app within your Rocket.Chat workspace, select Details, and then view the APIs section.

 OAuth2 client setup